fangsonghub/qccblog/content/post/qprf.md

 PRP?
 It turns out, not surprisingly, _rapid mixing of random walks_ is the hero again.
-This was demonstrated in the [Swap-or-Not][HMR12] construction, which is the inner PRP used in both FD-FPCs Zhandry identified (Mix-&-cut and Sometimes-recursive).
+This was demonstrated in the [Swap-or-Not][HMR12] construction, which is the inner PRP used in both FD-FPCs Zhandry identified (Mix-&-cut and Sometimes-recurse).
 Beware that the random walk studied in Swap-or-Not is the walk on _strings_ rather than _permutations_.